On bicanonical maps of threefolds of general type with large volumes: An extension theorem for fibrations over curves and applications

 The following lemma is derived from \cite[Lemma~4.3]{CJY24}. \begin{lemma}[{\cite[Lemma~4.3]{CJY24}}] Let $F$ be a smooth projective surface of general type and $L$ be a nef and big $\mathbb{Q}$-divisor on $F$.
 If $L^2>8$, then $h^0(F, K_{F}+\roundup{L})\geq 2$. \end{lemma} \begin{proof} If $(L\cdot C)\geq 4$ for any irreducible curve $C$ passing through a very general closed point $P$, then $|K_F+\roundup{L}|$ defines a birational map by \cite[Proposition~4]{Mas99} or \cite[Lemma~2.5]{Chen14}.
 In particular, $h^0(F, K_{F}+\roundup{L})\geq 2.$

 Now suppose that there exists an irreducible curve $C$ passing through a very general closed point $P$ such that $(L\cdot C)< 4<\frac{1}{2}L^2$.
 Since $P$ is very general, $C$ is a nef curve with $p_g(C)\geq 2$.
 Moreover, after taking a higher model of $F$ and replacing $L$ by its pullback, we may assume that $C$ is smooth; this step does not change $L^2$ or $(L\cdot C)$ by the projection formula.
-As $L^2>2(L\cdot C)$, there exists a sufficiently small positive number $\epsilon$ such that $L-(1+\epsilon)C$ is big by \cite[Theorem~2.2.15]{Positivity1}.
-In particular, we may write where $T$ is an effective $\mathbb{Q}$-divisor.
-Then by Sakai's lemma \cite[Example~9.4.12]{Positivity2},
+As $L^2>2(L\cdot C)$, there exists a sufficiently small positive number $\epsilon$ such that $L^2>2(L\cdot (1+\epsilon)C)$, and hence $L-(1+\epsilon)C$ is big by \cite[Theorem~2.2.15]{Positivity1}.
+In particular, we may write